-3. Conclusion
+5. Conclusion

-In this paper, we established the behaviour near non-smooth points for the Tikhononv regularized solutions in the numerical differentiation.
-We proved that, if the exact solution has irregular points, then the norms of the second order derivatives of the regularized solutions at any small interval which contains the irregular points, will blow up.
-Unlike the result of [14], we proved that the blow-up will take place near the irregular points.
+In this paper, near irregular points we established the behaviour of the Tikhononv regularized solutions in the numerical differentiation.
+We proved that, if the exact solution has irregular points, then the norms of the second order derivatives of the regularized solutions in any small interval which contains the irregular points, will blow up.
+Unlike the result of [24], we proved that the blow-up will take place near the irregular points.
+Our numerical example and the application to edge detection show that irregular points can be located very easily by using our method.